sapientinc/data_io/README.md

 └── sample_tokenized.py       # Stratified sampling & epoch creation
 ```

-## Usage
+## Guidelines

-All commands below assume you are in this directory and installed pip requirements:
+Before you start, please make sure that you are in the project directory and have installed pip requirements:

 ```bash
 cd data_io